So WTF is Hypochlorhydria (HCH)?

 - Eat smaller, more frequent meals.

 Avoid ice cold drinks within 30 minutes before and during meals

 I’m no expert in ayurveda, but last year my ND recommended that while cleansing from my food sensitivities, I also do a vata-pacifying diet to eliminate the foods that are high in air.
-I did an online test at one point and my dosha is pitta, which is why I could never do a raw vegan diet.
+My dosha isn’t vata, which is why I could never do a raw vegan diet.
 Everything’s gotta be cooked and on FIRE for me — and that includes drinks!
 (Click here to see a hand analysis I did in 2015 that also indicated too much air, not enough fire.)